 DASCA exams are built by the industry, for the industry.
 We draw the content for the exams from a combination of industry-wide survey feedback and contributions from our team of volunteer subject matter experts.
 The result is a rigorous exam development process representing thousands of hours spent exceeding the knowledge standards the industry expects.
-In addition, the exam-delivery, management and security standards adopted by DASCA are aligned to the most stringent of the international credential-testing standards including those of the CLEAR, ICE, the NCCA and the ANSI 17024:2012, and managed by experts with experience of delivering thousands of high–stakes exams every year across the globe for business and non-business clients.
+In addition, the exam-delivery, management, and security standards adopted by DASCA are aligned to the most stringent of the international certification testing and professional skills evaluation standards, and managed by experts with experience of delivering thousands of high–stakes exams every year across the globe for business and non-business clients.

 Listed below are some of the key activities that DASCA mandates as essential for all its exam-developers as well as external exam-delivery partners to consider: